NickAkincilar/Snowflake-3-Stage-Data-Pipeline-Setup-with-Staging-Transform-Reporting/README.md

 # Snowflake 3 Stage Data Pipeline Setup with Staging, Transform, Reporting
-Quick way start a 3 stage data pipeline process using Snowflake.
-This script will quickly create STAGING, TRANSFORM & REPORTING Layers in Snowflake using best practices.
+Quick way to start a 3 stage data pipeline process using Snowflake.
+This allows the process to broken in to 3 stages (STAGING, TRANSFORM & REPORTING) with different resources, roles & securities that can be assigned to different team members adn/or tools.
+This script will quickly create Layers in Snowflake using best practices.

 It will create Warehouses, roles, users, databases, schemas, usage monitores & security automatically to give you a head start.
 Below is the diagram of what will be setup and the security for each role.